12to-the12/graphics_v3/docs/pipeline.md

 screen ->
 display

-every step includes a translation, rotation, and scaling segment, in that order
+every step includes a scaling, rotation, aand translation segment, in that order

 still not sure why there is a distinction between screen and display